 Their food flavors are spicy and bold in a unique way.
 The locals use various types of herbs and peppers to flavor their food.
 Rice is also one of their staple foods and normally goes with beans (especially black beans).
 Other favorite starches are yams, corn, millet, and beans.

-Regarding Haitian drink, rum must be the first clue since they produce the most renowned rum in the world.
+Regarding Haitian drinks, rum must be the first clue since they produce the most renowned rum in the world.
 Besides, beer is also one of the most common beverages in Haiti.

 But suppose you want to try a Haiti-authentic drink.
 In that case, Crémas (sweet alcoholic drink), and Clairin (a distilled alcoholic beverage made from cane sugar) are also ideal to try out!
 And thanks to the tropical climate, there are also various refreshing fruity beverages without alcohol.